 Social Impact and Horizon 2020

-Important to realize, develops diversified projects, in cooperation with the public and/or private sectors.
+Important to realize, develop diversified projects, in cooperation with the public and/or private sectors.
 Notably with direct impact on public policies.

 Sustainable Development Goals and Dianova

-The 17 Sustainable Development Goals of the Agenda (SDG) and its 169 specific objectives have become symbols of this ambitious project.
+Up to 17 Sustainable Development Goals of the Agenda (SDG) and 169 specific objectives have become symbols of this ambitious project.

-Our mission found echoe in the context of the Agenda 2030.
+Our mission found echo in the context of the Agenda 2030.
 In particular, by implementing a diversity of local and international practices and initiatives.
 Hence, Dianova has a significant impact on the implementation of the SDG.
 First, adding to the global efforts to build a better world for all.
-Finally, incorporating the language of Agenda 2030 into its work.
+And second, incorporating the language of Agenda 2030 into its work.

 Dianova demonstrates its commitment to reach the SDG by aligning its actions and initiatives in four main areas:

 > Health / Addictions.